css-raku/CSS-Selector-To-XPath-raku/README.md

     :link :visited :hover :active :focus

-This is because they are UI independant and do not have a standard XPath function
+This is because they are UI independent and do not have a standard XPath function

 Defining Custom Pseudo Classes
 ------------------------------